 Take advantage of fraud monitoring or prevention apps your bank offers.
 The Friendship State Bank offers FSB Verify via the APP STORE and GOOGLE PLAY.
 Receive and respond to alerts directly through the app.
 You can also turn off your debit card if it is lost, stolen or may have been compromised.

 3. Monitor your accounts often and sign up for e-statements.

-Reviewing your monthly bank statements is great, but reviewing your accounts online weekly is even better.
-This will alert you to any unauthorized activity, stop a fraudster from continued activity and help you resolve the unauthorized activity before your monthly statement is even issued.
+Reviewing your monthly bank statements is great, but reviewing your accounts online weekly is better.
+This will alert you to unauthorized activity, stop a fraudster from continued activity and help you resolve unauthorized activity before your monthly statement is even issued.

 Signing up for e-statements also limits access mail thieves may have to your financial information.
 They are especially interested in your mail this time of the year.
 E-statements are available through banks’ and credit card companies’ encrypted websites.
 If you prefer a paper copy for your records, you can still print e-statements from your home.

 - Never let a salesperson take your debit card out of site.
 It only takes a few seconds to snap a photo of your card number and CVV code to clone your card for online use.

 - Only take the cards, cash and identification you need with you when shopping.
 Leave additional information you usually carry at home to limit exposure to potential fraud.